simp/simp-doc/docs/changelogs/latest.rst

 Oracle Enterprise Linux
 ^^^^^^^^^^^^^^^^^^^^^^^

-The testing of the modules on Oracle Enteprise Linux was expanded and automated.
+The testing of the modules on Oracle Enterprise Linux was expanded and automated.

 RPM Updates